Xiaomeng-He/I3SP/README.md

 ## Introduction

-This repository contains the code and implementation details for the paper **Inter-case Informed Business Process Suffix Prediction Integrating Trace and Log Information**.
+This repository contains the code and implementation details for the paper **Inter-Case Informed Business Process Suffix Prediction Integrating Trace and Log Information**.

 To facilitate navigation, below is an overview of the files: